-Being called “High Risk” may sound scary but it’s just a way for your obstetrician to make sure that pregnant women under specific circumstances receive special attention during their pregnancy.
+Being called “High Risk” may sound scary but it’s just a way for an obstetrician to make sure that a pregnant woman, under specific circumstances, may receive special attention during their pregnancy.

-A patient’s past or current medical history may have its own list that make the pregnancy high risk.
+A patient’s past or current medical history may include indicators that make the pregnancy high risk.
 Some high risk factors include:

 - High blood pressure

 Other situations that may be considered high risk include when a pregnant mother:

 - Is younger than 17 or older than 35

 When an unborn baby has specific conditions, the pregnancy may be considered high risk including: